How to buy a house on Skopelos (March 2019)

 Power of attorney:

-The translation to you from Greek to English ( German or Dutch if you want) is done by a local from the island.
+The translation to you from Greek to English (German or Dutch if you want) is done by a local from the island and can be arranged.

 The lawyer will work closely with you in order to purchase the property for you.
 You will be in contact with him/her mainly via email.
 He/She will ask you to send/email documents that are necessary for the purchase of the property.
 We, as your real estate agent, will be by your side during the whole process.